Diamond Jim: Plot

-Diamond Jim Brady (Edward Arnold) is born to an Irish saloonkeeper and his wife in 1856, but is soon orphaned.
+Diamond Jim Brady is born to an Irish saloonkeeper and his wife in 1856, but is soon orphaned.
 At the age of thirty, working as baggage master at the Spuyten Duyvil train station, he rents a suit and a diamond from a pawn shop, and gets a job as a salesman; soon, he is the top salesman on the staff.

-While on a cross-continental sales trip, Brady rescues Mr. Fox (Eric Blore) from a crooked salesman, but in the process they are forced to jump from the train.
+While on a cross-continental sales trip, Brady rescues Mr. Fox from a crooked salesman, but in the process they are forced to jump from the train.
 Brady soon discovers that Mr. Fox is trying to sell something called an "undertruck" to be used at railroad stations, so he takes on the product himself.
-With success, Brady wants to marry his sweetheart, Emma Perry (Jean Arthur), but finds out that she is engaged.
+With success, Brady wants to marry his sweetheart, Emma Perry, but finds out that she is engaged.
 Heartbroken, he devotes all of his energy to the Brady-Fox Company.

 A grand success, Brady has ostentatious diamond jewelry designed for him, leading to his nickname, "Diamond Jim Brady".
 Brady spares no expense to indulge his every whim, lavishing money on wine, women, song and especially food.
-Brady sees singer Lillian Russell (Binnie Barnes) perform, introduces himself, and soon he is promoting her career and flirting with her.
-Russell, however, is in love with businessman Jerry Richardson (Cesar Romero).
-Brady soon meets Jane Matthews (Jean Arthur again), a lookalike for Emma, and is instantly smitten with her.
+Brady sees singer Lillian Russell perform, introduces himself, and soon he is promoting her career and flirting with her.
+Russell, however, is in love with businessman Jerry Richardson.
+Brady soon meets Jane Matthews, a lookalike for Emma, and is instantly smitten with her.
 They become engaged, but on the eve of their wedding, Brady gets drunk because of his suspicions about Jane's relationship with a banker named "Briggs" who is supposedly her "uncle", and the wedding is called off.
 Jane remains his friend, but refuses to give in to his occasional proposals – for one thing, she has fallen in love with Jerry, but neither want to tell Brady for fear of hurting his feelings.

 When the stock market crashes, Brady loses his fortune, and starts again from scratch, promoting a steel railroad car for its supposed safety.
 He is injured during a public demonstration of the car, and spends a year recovering in the hospital, while at the same time rebuilding his fortune.
 When he gets out, he plans a trip to Europe for himself, Jane, Lillian and Jerry, during which he believes he will finally get Jane to marry him.
 Instead, Jane and Jerry confess their love, the news of which shatters Jim.
 On the rebound, he proposes to Lillian, but she rejects him as well.
 Despondent, he returns home and prepares to eat himself to death, but not before burning up all the I.O.U.'s in his possession.